kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

 $body-color: rgb(238, 238, 238);
 $section-color: rgb(244, 245, 246);
 ```
+{: data-title="/_sass/variables.scss" .code-title }

+Remember to import the new stylesheet in `assets/css/site.scss`.

 Let's clean up our portfolio page, giving the body a light background and the sections their own card-like containers with a bit of a shadow: